 ARTH/ASIA 158: Introduction to East Asian Art and Architecture

 ASIA/ECON 469: Asian Economic Systems

 This is an eight-course major.
 In addition to the five minimum courses already stipulated, the remaining three may be chosen from any of the courses listed above.

 Placement credit (PL) may not be used to meet core requirements for the concentration.

 Korean through level 4 (KOR 101, 102, 203, 204).
 This requirement may be met by placement.

 Approved courses taken in UNC–Chapel Hill-sponsored study abroad programs or taken from another institution may count in the concentration.
 No more than one first-year seminar may be counted among the eight major courses.

-With the approval of the associate chair of Asian studies, a student may count a course in directed readings (KOR 496) in the concentration in Korean studies.
+With the approval of the associate chair of Asian and Middle Eastern studies, a student may count a course in directed readings (KOR 496) in the concentration in Korean studies.
 To register, a student must obtain the approval of the associate chair and the faculty member who will supervise the project.